 The Denver Water Board adopted water rates for 2019 which included an adjustment to their cost of water and a substantial increase in their fixed monthly meter service charges for each of the last three years.
 Denver Water’s new rate structure is striving to improve revenue stability by increasing fixed monthly revenue and reducing weather-related volatility.

 Despite Denver Water’s rate increases since 2016, Consolidated is committed to keeping its rates as reasonable as possible without compromising water service to our Stockholders.
 Effective February 1, 2019, the rate Consolidated charges for water delivered is $5.00 per thousand gallons.
-Consolidated’s water rates pay for the operation, maintenance, debt service, depreciation, insurance, taxes, and accumulation of reserves for capital improvements.
+Consolidated’s water rates pay for the operation, maintenance, debt service (if any), depreciation, insurance, taxes, and accumulation of reserves for capital improvements.
 Also, your water bill includes a monthly fixed customer service charge which has increased for the first time since 2011.
 Your meter size determines the monthly service charge in accordance with the following schedule: